- Sexual Health

 Try Kegel exercises to increase blood flow to your genitals.

-Talk to your partner about your sexual desires.
+Talk to your partner about your sexual desires, consider sex therapy or general couples therapy to strengthen the relationship.

 Masturbate with vibrators or other sex toys to tune into your body.